sharkdp/bat/README.md

 ## Configuration file

 `bat` can also be customized with a configuration file.
-The location of the file is dependent on you operating system.
+The location of the file is dependent on your operating system.
 To get the default path for your system, call
 ```
 bat --config-file
 ```

 Alternatively, you can use the `BAT_CONFIG_PATH` environment variable to point `bat` to a non-default location of the configuration file:
 ```bash
 export BAT_CONFIG_PATH="/path/to/bat.conf"
 ```